 Your budget is an important factor in choosing a health insurance plan.
 And one budget-friendly aspect of being self-employed is that your health insurance premiums are 100% tax deductible.
 Check with your tax professional to see if you’re eligible.
 If you purchase a plan through the ACA, you might qualify for a premium tax credit, which lowers your monthly payment.

-You also could qualify for what’s known as a cost-share reduction, which helps reduce your out-of-pocket expenses.
+You also could qualify for what’s known as a cost-share reduction, which helps reduce your out-of-pocket costs.
 These could include things such as your deductible, which is the amount you must pay before your insurance pays the rest.
-These could also include copayments or coinsurance — payments made every time you receive health services.
+These could also include copayments or coinsurance — payments you are required to make to receive healthcare services.

 Even if your household income is too high to qualify for a tax credit, you can still purchase an ACA plan and pay the full price.
-Short-term care plans come with lower monthly costs, but they don’t qualify for tax credits.
+Short term health insurance plans come with lower monthly premiums, but they don’t qualify for tax credits.

 Do you have employees you need to cover?

-If your business has expanded beyond just you and you’d like to offer health insurance to your team, check out options from UnitedHealthcare.
+If your business has expanded beyond just you and you’d like to offer health insurance to your team, it’s a good idea to get help doing so.

 “If you’re new to the whole process, I think it’s probably going to take a lot of time and energy to do the work that’s needed to make the right decision for yourself, so it’s probably best to work with someone,” Baechle says.